MBadriNarayanan/CS544/p4/README.md

 You're free to create and include other code files if you like (for example, you could write a .py module used by both notebooks).

-After pushing your code to your designated GitLab repository, you can verify your submission by copying `check_sub.py` to your working directory and running the command `python3 check_sub.py`.

 <!--
 ## Tester:(To be updated)